vbelissen/cslr_limsi_features/README.md

 ## Requirements

 - Openpose, tested with CUDA8.0
-- Three virtual Python environments:
+- Three virtual Python environments.
+You can use the three `.yml`files at the root of the repo to reproduce them:
   - `cslr_limsi_features_env1`:
     - python 3.7
     - numpy